-TM171 Old Testament I: Pentateuch and Wisdom Literature 3 credits
+TM171Old Testament I: Pentateuch and Wisdom Literature3 credits282

 This course, one-half of the Old Testament sequence for Theology and Ministry majors, introduces the student to the Old Testament Pentateuch and Wisdom Literature.
 When paired with TM172, this course meets the Old Testament General Education requirement.
 (Fall/Odd Years)